wieluk/jupyterhub-neurodesk/README.md

 ### Overview

 This setup is designed for research or educational institutions where users need access to data science and neuroimaging tools in isolated environments.
-Each user has a personal directory in `BASE_USER_DIR=/path/to/user/dir` (change this in the docker-compose.yml), enabling persistent storage across sessions.
+Each user has a personal directory in `BASE_USER_DIR=/path/to/user/dir` (change this in the .env), enabling persistent storage across sessions.
 With `NativeAuthenticator`, users can self-register, though admin approval is required for access.

 ### Prerequisites